Unuhia te pō, te pō whiri mārama

 CORE Education offers grants that enhance educational opportunities for Māori, from early years through to secondary education, to individuals, whānau, and/or Māori communities.
 The purpose of our Māori Education Grants is to promote Māori distinctiveness, illuminate creative potential, and influence successful educational pathways.

-Applications are open now for the 2020 Māori Education Grants.
+Applications have closed for the 2020 Māori Education Grants.

 Taku tū ki te ao